yazanobeidi/geneticmonkeys/README.md

 ### geneticmonkeys.py

 This module is a play on the ["infinite monkey theorem"](https://en.wikipedia.org/wiki/Infinite_monkey_theorem), an np-hard combinatorial optimization problem.
-We define an objective phrase, such as 'To be or not to be', spawn an initial population of 'monkeys' each representing a solution, which evolves across generations, or iterations, using the process of selection and reproduction.This process is defined according to a set of 'genetic' variables passed through the command line: maximum population, mutation rate, birth rate, and mortality rate.
+We define an objective phrase, such as 'To be or not to be', spawn an initial population of 'monkeys' each representing a solution, which evolves across generations, or iterations, using the process of selection and reproduction.This process is defined according to a set of 'genetic' 'Environment' variables passed through the command line: maximum population, mutation rate, birth rate, and mortality rate.

 Presently in a 95 symbol set, the algorithm is able to resolve unknown phrases under 5 symbols almost instantly; phrases under 20 symbols can be expected to be found anywhere between seconds to several minutes.